 Induction and Turn-Over Ceremonies

-As I start to speak, I am trying to recall how this all started.
+As I start to speak, am trying to recall how this all started.
 If I have one confession to make, it is that I started as a reluctant PICPA member.
 I was then a newly promoted supervisor when Mr. Celso Vivas , one of my former partners, asked me to be the Assistant Secretary for Western Metro Manila Chapter.
-He was then about to assume the Chapter Presidency and I suppose more than the need of an Assistant Secretary, he just wanted me to be exposed outside of SGV.
+He was then about to assume the Chapter Presidency and I suppose more than the need of an Assistant Secretary, he just wanted me to be exposed outside SGV.
 For my part, more than the need for exposure, I just wanted to please my partner.
-And so that was how my membership in PICPA started… then I find myself liking it… the friendship I found, the activities… but it was the late Mrs. Violeta Vicente who pushed me to accept the chapter presidency in PICPA WMMC and before I knew it, I was already immersed into being a PICPA member… To borrow the term used by many PICPAns, “PICPA addict”.
+And so that was how my membership in PICPA started… then I find myself liking it… the friendship I found, the activities… but it was the late Mrs. Violeta Vicente who pushed me to accept the chapter presidency in PICPA WMMC and before I knew it, I was already immersed to being a PICPA member… to borrow the term used by many PICPAns “PICPA addict”.
 I was in so much awe on how the officers can give so much time for PICPA and they seemed to be enjoying it, until I found meaning in the things they do and the rest is history.

 I am immensely grateful but humbled to be speaking in front of you as your newly elected PICPA National President.
-Thank you for the trust that you have bestowed upon me by choosing me to lead our great institution, whose members include the who’s who in the Accounting Profession, people with great minds and passion.
+Thank you for the trust that you have bestowed upon me by choosing me to lead our great institution, whose members includes the who’s who in the Accounting Profession, people with great minds and passion.
 Your support means a lot.
-Rest assured that you all have my full commitment and dedication to serve our members and our organization so that we may further transform and accelerate our progress in support of the accounting profession and hopefully of the country as whole.
+Rest assured that you all have my full commitment and dedication to serve our members and our organization so that we may further transform and accelerate our progress in support of the accounting profession and hopefully the country as whole.

-It is an honor to have you witness the induction of the FY2021-2022 National Board of Directors and Officers.
+It is an honor to have you witness the induction of the FY21-22 National Board of Directors and officers.
 As you all know, the well-being of our members is our foremost priority, which is why we are holding our induction ceremony online, for the second year in a row.
 Although we are all physically apart, I trust that our commitment to our beloved organization will keep us united in overcoming the challenges brought about by the pandemic.

 Sustaining the continuing development of the accountancy profession and serving the needs of Filipino accountants have always been at the core of who we are.
 PICPA has been standing firm for decades because we have always aimed to provide solutions that help enable and empower our professionals, the industries we work in, and the nation at large.
 Today, the current climate calls for us to take action after the changes in the environment and the changing needs of our members are starting to shatter our norms.